NaturalHistoryMuseum/ckanext-dev/README.md

 To use the paster launched shell do:

-paster --plugin=ckanext-dev shell -c <path to your config file>
+paster --plugin=ckanext-dev shell -c &lt;path to your config file&gt;